 Most infections are treated with antibiotics.
 But if you suffer from chronic infections, a tonsillectomy may be the best treatment option.

-“The biggest reason for adult tonsillectomies is recurrent strep throat that causes other problems, such as sleep apnea,” Dr. Stewart said.
-“It can vary among doctors, but I recommend surgery to my patients when they’ve had three or more infections in one year.”
+“The timing of surgery can vary among doctors, but I recommend surgery to my patients when they’ve had three or more infections in one year,” Dr. Stewart said.

 3. Tonsil stones

 Tonsil stones, also known as tonsilloliths, are small, hard deposits that can form in the crypts (folds) of the tonsils.
 They are formed by debris such as food, dead cells and other substances.

 They might not always cause problems, but if they lead to persistent bad breath or discomfort, your provider might recommend a tonsillectomy.

 Whether you have tonsils or not, you could develop tonsil cancer.
 About 70% of cancers in the oropharynx (tonsils, soft palate and base of tongue) are linked to the human papillomavirus (HPV), a common sexually transmitted virus.